taishi-i/awesome-ChatGPT-repositories/README.md

  * [PowerShellAI](https://github.com/dfinke/powershellai) - PowerShell AI module for OpenAI GPT-3 and DALL-E
  * [chatGPT-shell-cli](https://github.com/0xacx/chatgpt-shell-cli) - Simple shell script to use OpenAI's ChatGPT and DALL-E from the terminal.
 No Python or JS required.
  * [chatgpt-shell](https://github.com/xenodium/chatgpt-shell) - Minimal ChatGPT and DALL-E Emacs shells
+ * [client](https://github.com/openai-php/client) - ⚡️ OpenAI PHP is a supercharged community-maintained PHP API client that allows you to interact with OpenAI API.
  * [chatgpt-ui](https://github.com/wongsaang/chatgpt-ui) - A ChatGPT web client that supports multiple users, multiple database connections for persistent data storage, supports i18n.
 Provides Docker images and quick deployment scripts.
  * [slickgpt](https://github.com/shipbit/slickgpt) - SlickGPT is a light-weight "use-your-own-API-key" web client for the OpenAI API written in Svelte.
 It offers GPT-4 integration, a userless share feature and other superpowers.
  * [openai-java](https://github.com/theokanning/openai-java) - OpenAI GPT-3 Api Client in Java